SleipnirGroup/Choreo/docs/contributing/schema-upgrade.md

 # Changing the Choreo Data Objects

 Occasionally it is necessary to add something to the Choreo data objects.
-This document serves as a checklist to ensure no areas are missed when making these changes.
+This document serves as a checklist for defining a new schema version.

+> This document only discusses adding new fields to the existing objects.
+For example, adding new constraints uses a system not entirely described by this document.
+This document is also not meant to capture every place that depends on a given struct.

 ## Capturing .chor and .traj from before the change